FarronF/limerick-council-meetings/meetings/2021/02/18-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Agenda - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 18th February 2021.md

 I will ask at the next meeting of the Cappamore/Kilmallock Municipal District if there are any

-plans to upgrade Kilmallock Business Park to fibre optic broadband.---
+plans to upgrade Kilmallock Business Park to fibre optic broadband.
+---